talis00051/NMessenger/README.md

 }
 ```

+Sending a message involves two phases :
+1. Find out that the user has typed something and tapped "send" button.
+In other words, you have to handle the user's input.
+2. Pass the user's input to the networking service.
+This is achieved as a plain method call.

-In order to intercept the user's input you do not need any delegate subscriptions.
+Intercepting the user's input might be not quite obvious since you do not need any delegate subscriptions.
 It is done by overriding the `NMessengerViewController.sendText()` instance method.

 ```swift